valdezpa09/homio/README.md

 **button-card by Romraider** — https://github.com/custom-cards/button-card

 This is the main building block of Homio.
+Install it via HCS

 **layout-card by Thomas Loven** — https://github.com/thomasloven/lovelace-layout-card

-You’ll need to use the slightly modified version included in this repo to support extra CSS properties.
-Dont install this card via HACS, add it in the location specified in the folder structure.
+You’ll need to use the slightly modified version included in this repo named layout-card-modified to support extra CSS properties.
+Dont install this card via HACS, grab it from the repo and add it in the location specified in the folder structure.

 This card need to be installed here: